gasolin/truffle-react-demo/README.md

 # Truffle-React-demo

+`Truffle-React-demo` follows [Program the Blockchain](https://programtheblockchain.com/) and make correspondent DApp with React.

+Currently available DApp:
+* Counter

-The `truffle-react-redux` provide the template(box) for your next dapp with React (and Redux, Route, Internationalization).
+The `truffle-react-redux` template(box) for your next dapp with React (and Redux, Route, Internationalization).
 The template separate the concern of `contracts` and `web` frontend as sub projects and include glue scripts to bridge the both sides.

 ## Installation